Masako Hattori, Ph.D.

 I am a historian of the twentieth-century U.S. My research and teaching interests include the U.S. in the world; military, war, and society; nations and empires; political history; U.S.-East Asian relations; transnational history; and education and childhood.

 I received my Ph.D. from Columbia University and am currently an assistant professor of history at the National University of Singapore.
+I will be in residence at Princeton University for the 2025-2026 academic year as a Fung Global Fellow at the Princeton Institute for International and Regional Studies.

 Research Projects